 From a business perspective, master data management is extremely important for two reasons: First of all, it has an impact to business analyses and decision-making on the operational and strategic levels.
 Master data is used extensively to drive the transactions of a company and if the core input data is missing, poor in quality or not reliable, the subsequent business analyses and the operational decision-making based on the data from transactions will potentially lead to wrong interpretations and decisions.
 Sooner or later, this also becomes an issue on the strategic decision-level.

-As illustrated in the figure above, master data also has an impact on business operations.
-For example, all sales, supply chain and service operations are based on good quality master data and if – for one reason or another – this input data is unreliable, missing or poor in quality, it can lead to costly operational mistakes.
+Master data also has an impact on business operations.
+For example, all sales, supply chain and service operations are based on good quality master data and if - for one reason or another - this input data is unreliable, missing or poor in quality, it can lead to costly operational mistakes.
 For example, if the customer master data is not up to date, a company could easily send spare parts to a wrong ship-to location or an invoice to a wrong legal entity.

 From a digital services perspective, poor or missing master data is a killer.
 For example, analyses or advice given to a customer to adjust the settings of a machine or to stop the process based on poor master data could lead to costly litigations or even safety incidents.

 From a development project perspective master data is equally important.
 In order to deliver new business capabilities successfully, there has to be a clear linkage between the business strategy, operating model and business processes as well as the integrated systems, data flows and valid data.
 If any of those building blocks is missing or neglected, it means that the whole capability will most likely fail.